 It's considered one of the most beautiful, breathtaking places in the United States, if not the world.
 But while the Grand Canyon has been the go-to destination for uncountable vacationing tourists (and thus the subject of far too many boring family gathering slide show presentations), the national park has its share of dark secrets.
-Grand Canyon legends abound, everything from ghost stories to Bigfoot encounters, UFO sightings, and even a murder (or several).
+Grand Canyon legends abound, and include everything from ghost stories to Bigfoot encounters to a horrific slaying (or several).

 There's an Interactive Map Of All The Lives That Have Been Lost At The Grand Canyon